gil6464/Trivia/README.md

 ## How to install the app on your device

--Clone the code and write  in the terminal "npm install" in the root floder and in the trivia-app floder.
+- Clone the code and write  in the terminal "npm install" in the root floder and in the trivia-app floder.
--Add .env file in the root dircetory and add this variables: DB_PASSWORD="here put you password to the mysql workbrench",also add: REFRESH_TOKEN_SECRET,ACCESS_TOKEN_SECRET, and give them each any string that you like to.
+- Add .env file in the root dircetory and add this variables: DB_PASSWORD="here put you password to the mysql workbrench",also add: REFRESH_TOKEN_SECRET,ACCESS_TOKEN_SECRET, and give them each any string that you like to.
--In the terminal, in root directory, write:"npx sequelize db:migrate:all" and then:"npx sequelize db:seed:all".
+- In the terminal, in root directory, write:"npx sequelize db:migrate:all" and then:"npx sequelize db:seed:all".
 -  Go to the trivia-app floder and in the terminal write "npm start", and you are ready to go! enjoy👌

 ### Credits